So I’ve just completed the first challenge from dailyprogrammer. It’s a pretty easy challenge but that didn’t stop me WTF’ing all the way through.

 (read)

-- As mentioned before, it’s returned as a symbol, you need to convert it
+not a string?- As mentioned before, it’s returned as a symbol, you need to convert it yourself

 - How can I convert symbols?